-This is my 17th year of teaching, and I love it more than ever!
-I’ve had the pleasure of coaching the Colorado team at the MathCounts National Competition three times (the coach of the winning school gets to take the Top 4 individuals to Nationals; and at Nationals, the teams I’ve coaches have finished 10th, 11th and 17th, which are quite good results when compared to Colorado’s performance in other years!).
+This is my 19th year of teaching, and I love it more than ever!
+I’ve had the pleasure of coaching the Colorado team at the MathCounts National Competition three times in the past six years (the coach of each state’s winning school gets to take the Top 4 individuals to Nationals; at Nationals, the teams I’ve coaches have finished 10th, 11th and 17th, which are quite good results for Colorado!).

 In addition to MathCounts, I coordinate the Rich Morrow Math Challenge (with help from dozens of parent volunteers!).
 I’m also the head question writer and scorer for the Cherry Creek Middle School Math League.
 These are both volunteer positions.

 I love teaching all levels of math, and all types of students, but as someone who is deeply driven and fiercely competitive, I have found that math competitions offer a unique level of challenging problems and fun competition.
 For students who are bored with the traditional curriculum, I believe that the tough problems found on math competitions offer these students a challenge that often they can’t find anywhere else.
 That’s the good news.
 The bad news is that learning to tackle these problems takes lots of dedication and time.
 That’s what these camps are all about–giving the kids the time and guidance to help them solve those wicked problems, while surrounding them with other students who share that common drive and common passion for math!

 –I’ve received three prestigious teaching awards in the last 10 years: